MAPS (MAPS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MAPS Historical Price

-According to the latest data gathered on MAPS live price page, the current price of MAPS is 0.00586095USD.
-The circulating supply of MAPS(MAPS) is 75.00M MAPS , giving it a market capitalization of $439.57K.
+According to the latest data gathered on MAPS live price page, the current price of MAPS is 0.00737807USD.
+The circulating supply of MAPS(MAPS) is 75.00M MAPS , giving it a market capitalization of $554.43K.

 The MAPS Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MAPS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.